 c.
 Authorized Client.
 An “Authorized Client” is any Client that is an Account Manager or that is authorized by an Account Manager to access the Account Manager’s LinkedIn advertising and/or Page account (or MDP Data relating to any such account).
 An Authorized Client might include an Account Manager’s advertising or social media management agency.
 For clarity, if these Terms indicate that any MDP service or MDP Data must only be made available to Authorized Clients, the reference is to the specific Authorized Client(s) permitted to access the MDP service or MDP Data by the relevant Account Manager.

-The MDP services consist of Ad Tech, Community Management, Marketing Analytics, Matched Audiences, and Lead Capture services, as described in this Section.
+The MDP services consist of Ad Tech, Community Management, Marketing Analytics, Matched Audiences, Lead Generation, and Offline Conversions services, as described in this Section.

 1.6 Descriptions of MDP Services & MDP APIs

 a.
 Ad Tech.
 Using Ad Tech APIs, MDP Applications can manage LinkedIn advertising accounts and campaigns on behalf of Authorized Clients.
-Such campaigns can include the creation of advertisements that allow users to submit their profile data and other information ("Lead Gen Forms") to the relevant advertiser.
 The Ad Tech APIs also allow access to analytics relating to advertising accounts (“Ad Analytics Data”), including spend and click intelligence at the account, campaign, and creative levels.

 b.
 Community Management.
 Using Community Management APIs, MDP Applications can manage Pages on behalf of Authorized Clients.
 The Community Management APIs also allow access to analytics relating to Pages (“Page Analytics Data”), including activity on Page updates and Page follower statistics.